siglens/siglens-docs/docs/spl-docs/evaluation-functions/mathematical-functions.md

 ### Usage

-The `<num>` argument can be the name of a numeric field or a numeric literal.
+The `<num>` argument can be the name of a numeric field or a numeric literal and the value must be a positive number.

 ### Example